Skip to content

 What Qualifications Do You Need To Become A Proofreader And Get Paid To Proofread?

-As I mentioned earlier, you don’t need a degree to be a proofreader and make money from proofreading.
+As I mentioned earlier, you don’t need a college or undergraduate degree to be a proofreader and make money from proofreading.

 Some top proofreaders might have a Bachelor’s Degree in English or journalism.
 However, most professional proofreaders working today have joined the industry with no prior experience or background in the field.

-More often than not, companies hiring proofreaders will ask them to take a test to prove their proofreading abilities and skills.
+More often than not, companies hiring remote or in-house proofreaders will ask them to take a test to demonstrate their proofreading abilities.

 Be that as it may, you’ll pass such a test with flying colors once you develop the necessary skills to be a proofreader in demand.